techidaily/site-win11/source/_posts/the-art-of-web-sites-becoming-win-desktops.md

 ![edge manage web apps](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/edge-manage-web-apps.jpg)

  Go to**edge://apps** using your web browser to manage all the installed apps and permissions.
 Click the**three-dots menu** and select**Uninstall** to remove the app.
-You can also[remove the app from the settings page](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) by going to**Settings > Apps > Installed Apps.**
+You can also [remove the app from the settings page](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) by going to**Settings > Apps > Installed Apps.**

 ## 2\.
 Install Websites as App Using Google Chrome

  Google Chrome features a Create a shortcut feature.
 It works similarly to Edge's Install this site as an app and lets you run apps in their own window.
-This is an OS-independent feature, as you can also[run web apps on macOS using the Chrome shortcuts](https://www.makeuseof.com/run-web-apps-macos-using-chrome-shortcuts/) .
+This is an OS-independent feature, as you can also [run web apps on macOS using the Chrome shortcuts](https://www.makeuseof.com/run-web-apps-macos-using-chrome-shortcuts/) .

 To add a shortcut to a website as an app in Chrome: